 What do we gain from the stuttering experience?
 Can stuttering be an advantage in the workplace?
 Often, communication at work is superficial, with people just going through the routine of “Hi, how are you?” rather than really speaking to, or with, someone.
 The irregular rhythms of our speech allow for open and honest communication, which is invaluable in the workplace.
 Stuttering makes us interesting and memorable to our speaking partners.
 This is something we gain by stuttering.

+After technical difficulties with this webinar in May, we are presenting this topic again.
 Join Catherine Moroney and Pamela Mertz as we discuss a topic that many may not have considered to be an advantage in the workplace.
 This webinar will be interactive for attendees to share their experiences.

 Resilience at Work for People Who Stutter